 Six years ago, Lars Mittank from northern Germany disappeared during a vacation in Bulgaria.
 Now his family is hoping to find him in Berlin or Brandenburg.

-In Germany, more than 10,000 persons are usually missing at any given moment.
-On March 1st of this year, the Federal Criminal Police Office (BKA) listed 11,500 missing person cases.
+Berlin, July 19th, 2020 (The Berlin Spectator) — In Germany, more than 10,000 persons are usually listed as missing at any given moment.
+On March 1st of this year, the Federal Criminal Police Office (BKA) had 11,500 missing person cases.
 On a daily basis, 200 to 300 new cases are being added, while just as many solved ones get deleted.

 Once a missing person case comes in, the German authorities know the chance that it will be solved within a week is 50 percent.
 Four in five missing persons turn up again within a month.
 But there are cases that take decades to solve.
 Only three percent of all missing persons do not reappear within the first year.

 The BKA lists it missing person cases in categories.
 Those include instances reported in Germany, foreign nationals who are missing in Germany, Germans who are missing abroad and deceased individuals who cannot be identified.

 When a German citizen disappears abroad, the BKA teams up with the police in that country, via Interpol and directly.
 This is what happened in the case of Lars Mittank, who was 28 years old when he disappeared in the Bulgarian city of Varna at the Black Sea coast on July 8th, 2014.